-(WJLA) - At approximately 11:10 p.m. on Friday night, Miriam Carey's family spoke publicly with the media in front of a home in Brooklyn for the first time since the Capitol car chase and the death of Carey that resulted.
+(WJLA) - At approximately 11:10 p.m. on Friday night, Miriam Carey's family spoke publicly with the media in front of a Brooklyn home for the first time since the Capitol car chase.

 Earlier in the day, the AP reported that Miriam Carey's sister Amy Carey-Jones said on CNN there should have been "another way instead of shooting and killing an individual."
 Her sister Valerie Carey added that she "did not deserve to have her life cut down" at age 34.

 They emphasized on Friday night that they found out about what was happening at the same time the rest of the world was finding out, when they received calls telling them to turn on their televisions.

 "Shame on Metropolitan D.C.
 Police," said Carey's sister.